 You’re the first zero waste design event in the world, what are you hoping to achieve?

-Deborah: As we deepen our understanding of the pressure our planet is under, in large part due to human activity, we recognise the urgent need to change consumption habits and drive cultural change, ultimately leading us to consider the environment in every decision we make.
+Deborah: As we deepen our understanding of the pressure our planet is under, in large part due to human activity, we recognize the urgent need to change consumption habits and drive cultural change, ultimately leading us to consider the environment in every decision we make.
 Every sector needs to take responsibility and the events industry is no exception.
 Historically, we have been part of a wasteful system and not paid enough attention to our environmental impact.

 By working only with brands who place the environment, nature and sustainable practice at the heart of everything they do, and ensuring every part of the show production is repurposed, reused or recycled, can we help shift the dial towards more circular systems and achieving best practice.
-This is a huge challenge, but we are excited, energised and focused on changing the way events are delivered.
+This is a huge challenge, but we are excited, energized and focused on changing the way events are delivered.

 Do you think designers and brands today are more eco-conscious?

 Deborah: Yes, I do.
-The sustainable design brands that are exhibiting at Planted are committed to sustainability, nature and the environment, prioritising and minimising their impact on the environment during the production and manufacturing process.
+The sustainable design brands that are exhibiting at Planted are committed to sustainability, nature and the environment, prioritizing and minimizing their impact on the environment during the production and manufacturing process.
 They are able to demonstrate how they are working proactively towards carbon net zero; are actively considering sustainable means of packaging products to eradicate waste plastic; and are committed to reuse, repurpose and recycle every facet of the stand build.

 “They’re just tennis balls cut in half and eco-dyed,” says Mathilde Wittock, who painstakingly collected old balls from local clubs.
 Halved with an ingenious S-cut, these are slotted into plywood, for a softly textured sound-absorbing screen.
 And apparently there are not a lot of other uses for redundant bounceless balls.